 Introducing anticareerist.net, the new blogging home for the project previously known as Rethinking the Job Culture!
 All the blog posts from Radical Unjobbing, my archived blog at wordpress.com, have now been migrated to this new site.

-A brief history this project’s associated names and websites, from its first iteration in 1998:
+A brief history of this project’s associated names and websites, from its first iteration in 1998:

-1998: Creating Livable Alternatives to Wage Slavery (CLAWS) at whywork.org (still online as an archive; has not been under my control since 2004)
+1998: Creating Livable Alternatives to Wage Slavery (CLAWS) at whywork.org (no longer online as an archive, but available through the Wayback Machine at archive.org; has not been under my control since 2004)

 2010: Radical Unjobbing at radicalunjobbing.wordpress.com